levin-riegner/logging_flutter/README.md

 - Send logs to 3rd party services (ie: Crashlytics, DataDog, etc.)
 - Print class and method names where the log was triggered.
 - View and share all logs from inside the app.
+- Capture and format [logging](https://pub.dev/packages/logging) logs from 3rd party packages.

 ## Get Started

 ### Initializing

-Use the [Flogger](lib/flogger.dart) static class to access all logging methods.
+Use the [Flogger](lib/src/flogger.dart) static class to access all logging methods.

 1. Initialize the logger.